League War: Battle of the Virilla River

 After these events, the militias of Alajuela and Heredia left San Juan del Murciélago and barricaded themselves on the banks of the Virilla River.

 On the morning of 28 October, about 1,000 soldiers from San José under General Antonio Pinto Soares attacked the rebel trenches with artillery and bayonets.
 The rebels, in a total disorder, ordered the withdrawal to Heredia to build barricades.
 However, Heredians and Alajuelans were defeated in a number of following engagements.
 Finally, Heredia and Alajuela were occupied the night of the 28 October.

 Thus ended the civil war, and San José was consolidated as the capital of the Free State of Costa Rica.

 Aftermath

 After San José was consolidated as the capital of Costa Rica.
 Some leaders of the League left the country.
 Others were locked in jail.
 The commander of the Cuartel de Cartago, Sergeant Major Francisco Roldán, was shot for treason (he handed over the arsenal to the rebels).
 However, in 1838 the government decreed a general amnesty in for all those who were implicated in the 1835 uprising.

+In the aftermath of the war, Carrillo pursued further political centralization.
+A series of reforms were introduced, including the foundation of a military academy, the introduction of a civil code, and police regulations.
+Carrillo's policies faced opposition from regional elites, and four coups took place over the following decade.